zhangleiniu/zhangleiniu.github.io/content/autobiography/index.md

 This path was not straightforward.
 Drawing on my background in cognitive and neuroscience, I initially pursued neuroscience-inspired approaches, only to realize their limitations after extensive reading.
 Whether due to insufficient persistence or capability, I pivoted to a hybrid bi-level optimization topic involving graphs.

 This shift came at a cost.
 Many of my exploratory efforts failed to produce publishable results, and my inefficient approach prolonged my Ph.D. to over seven years.
-While I eventually graduated, I wouldn’t claim expertise in my field.
+While many colleagues regard me as knowledgeable, I often lose interest in the topics I work on once I fully grasp the existing research and realize the marginal contributions I’m making.
+This is, unfortunately, a reality in academia—most publications, even in top-tier conferences and journals, offer only incremental advancements.
+While this can be disheartening, I understood that it’s a necessary part of the journey toward making a truly significant contribution, if that moment ever comes.
+Although I eventually completed my Ph.D., I wouldn’t consider myself an expert in the field.

 ---

 ## Now

 After receiving several job offers, I chose Northern Illinois University (NIU) due to its lighter teaching load, allowing me time for research.
-I have high hopes for graph neural networks, which I believe could be the next big breakthrough in AI.
+Now, I have high hopes for graph neural networks, which I believe could be the next big breakthrough in AI.
 One advantage of my extensive reading and research across diverse fields is that I’m now uncovering more connections between my past experiences and what I aim to pursue next.
 This growing sense of integration has made research increasingly enjoyable and rewarding for me.

 ---